 You’ve likely heard the expression, “don’t poke the bear.”
-(To some, it may be known as “do not wake up a sleeping bear” or “don’t poke the dragon” or “don’t poke the tiger.”)
+(To some, it may be known as “do not wake up a sleeping bear” or “don’t poke the dragon.”)
 This means don’t do something that might provoke someone into becoming angry or striking back in some problematic way.
+Even Yogi Bear would be angry if you were to walk into his cave and poke him with a stick while he’s hibernating.

 This expression is never more applicable than in today’s online world, where there are several cybersecurity ramifications when an individual or organization decides to “poke the bear.”